CrayLabs/SmartRedis/doc/data_structures.rst

 Dataset
 =======

-In many situations, a ``Client``  might be tasked with sending a group of tensors and metadata which are closely related and naturally grouped into a collection for future retrieval.
-The ``DataSet`` object stages these items so that they can be more efficiently placed in the redis database and can later be retrieved with the name given to the ``DataSet``.
+When dealing with multi-modal data or complex data sets, you may have different types of tensors (e.g., images, text embeddings, numerical data) and metadata for each data point.
+Grouping them into a collection represents each data point as a cohesive unit.
+The ``DataSet`` data structure provides this functionality to stage tensors and metadata **in-memory** via the ``DataSet API``.
+After the creation of a ``DataSet`` object, the grouped data can be efficiently stored in the Redis database by the ``Client API`` and subsequently retrieved using the assigned ``DataSet`` name.
+In the upcoming sections, we outline the process of building, sending, and retrieving a ``DataSet``.

 Listed below are the supported tensor and metadata types.
-In the following sections, building, sending, and retrieving a ``DataSet`` will be described.

 .. list-table:: Supported Data Types
    :widths: 25 25 25